 Since the research project ended in April 2018, the Clinic has continued to offer innovative therapies using assistive technology to people living with aphasia.
 This ongoing work is charitably funded, and has been generously supported by grants from the Garfield Weston Foundation, the Samuel Scott of Yews Trust, and through fundraising by the City, University of London Development & Alumni Relations Office.
 Please do consider supporting our future work so that we can continue to develop and offer this specialist support to people with aphasia.

-There were 3 strands to the CommuniCATE research project:
+There were 3 strands to the original CommuniCATE research project:

 - Research undertaken in the first strand aimed to find out whether using technology in therapy can improve language and communication in people with aphasia, and if there are wider benefits for social participation and quality of life.
 We developed specific therapy programmes for reading, writing and conversation, many of which make novel use of familiar technologies, such as voice recognition and text to speech software.
 Our experimental studies have shown that these therapies brought about significant changes for those involved, and that those changes were maintained.